marinetech/Udoo/README.md

 14) in YOUR PC open an tcp server at the port 44444 (typing nc -l 44444)
 15) in the UDOO run one of the scripts .sh with ./<script_name>.sh
 16) reboot it to make the daemons running and change hostname permanently

+NOTE: if you have some ssh key problem (offending, scp problems, ..),please type (in all user, root as well): ssh-keygen -R